Funerals During COVID-19 Pandemic

 Our friends at What’s Your Grief have posted a helpful guide to Taking Care of Your Mental Health During Coronavirus.

 If you find grief, anxiety or depression is affecting your daily life, you may need to speak with a therapist.
-Our local partners, Balance Stress Management and Therapy, are offering telehealth services to all Illinois residents.
+Our local partners, Balance Stress Management and Therapy, are offering telehealth and in-person therapy services to all Illinois residents.
 Call 847-450-0524 to make your appointment.

 If you have any questions or concerns about funeral service or grief support, please call us 24-7 at 847-741-1128.
 We are here for you, now and always.